edulazaro/departments/README.md

 * **Adding a user to a department**: Click the dropdown on the right of any user and then click the `Departments` button.
 You can select and add a department to the user here.
 * **Removing a user from a department**: Click the dropdown on the right of any user and then click the `Departments` button.
 You will see the list of departments here.
 Click the `Remove` button to remove the user from the desired department.

+## Possible improvements

+The number of users and departments might grow.
+Here are some improvements:

+* When selecting a user or a department, a dynamic select with a search field can be added.
+Here is a personal project where I do this when selecting developers or editors when [adding games](https://duracionde.com/juegos/create).

+* If the number of users goes beyond 100k, a full text index will be better suited so MySQL does not decide to skip indexes on paginated results.
+On the same project there's [another example](https://duracionde.com/juegos) where I do it.
+Another [example here](https://horseandcountry.tv/search) when searching on millions of records.

 ## License

 This project and Laravel framework are open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).